den-materials/legacy-code-intro/README.md

 ## Objectives
 *By the end of this lesson, developers will be able to:*

-- Understand the various definitions of "legacy code" in the developer world
+- **Understand** the various definitions of "legacy code" in the developer world
--
+- **Describe** some ways to make working with "legacy code" easier

 ## What is legacy code?